Menu

 In English, we will share lots of books with the children, developing their literacy skills and preparing them for independent reading.
-Our key text is Never Follow a Dinosaur and the children will be writing a story retell, further developing their descriptive writing and grammatical skills.
-We will also explore lots of non-fiction (information books) to find out about dinosaurs and they will be writing a non-chronological report about a made up dinosaur.
+Our key text is Billy's Bucket and the children will be writing a story retell, further developing their descriptive writing and grammatical skills.
+We will also explore lots of non-fiction (information books) to find out about seaside towns past and present.
+We will end the term by writing a recount about our exciting day at the beach!

 In maths, the work in Year 1 is crucial for your children to develop number sense and support number fluency in later years.
 They will use lots of concrete resources and have lots of opportunity to explore using maths cubes, counters, beads, counting sticks, tens frames, number lines, Base 10 equipment, Numicon, and Reknreks.
-This half term, they will be consolidating their understanding of numbers 1 -50, as well as learning to count in 2s, 5s and 10s.
-The children will be introduced to the concept of multiplication, equal grouping and arrays for the first time.
-Later in the half term, they will move on to position and direction, and fractions with lots of opportunity for practical activities.
+This half term, they will be learning numbers 50-100 and further developing their understanding of place value within 2-digit numbers.
+We will also complete the measurement topics: Time and Money, where children will learn to recognise and count coins and learn to tell the time to the nearest hour and half past the hour.

 In terms of supporting your child at home, reading is a crucial part of your child's learning so please make sure that you read daily with them and ensure they learn their spellings and complete their maths homework.